ABennettLab/protocol-website/content/docs/8_library_pooling/_index.md

 Before measuring samples, samples need to be prepared according to the following protocol:

 1. **Prepare the working solution**.
 In a 50ml tube add 199µl of Qubit buffer and 1µl of Qubit reagent for each sample.
-Remember to add two samples to the total count, which we be used as standard.
+Remember to add two samples to the total count, which will be used as standard.

 | Reagent       | Amount per sample (µl) | Nr. of samples | Total |
 | ------------- | :--------------------: | :------------: | :---: |